matboivin/21sh/doc/process.md

 * `SIG_IGN`: Ignores the signal.
 Usage: `signal(SIGINT, SIG_IGN)`.
 * `SIG_DFL`: Sets the default behaviour for the signal.
 This is useful when you want to reset the behaviour for a signal after having made some modifications.
 Usage: `signal(SIGINT, SIG_DFL)`.

+Notes: To complete the mandatory part without the bonuses, we should be able to use `sigaction` but the latter is not an authorized function.
+Some cases can't be handled in a clean way.

 ## Parsing

 Steps: